Berkeley-Dorchester Head Start

 Lowell Public Schools

 Lowell Public Schools is comprised of 24 elementary, middle, and high schools in the city of Lowell, Massachusetts.
-They believe that teaching and learning is the essential element necessary to render academic results that allow children to attain their academic goals, be prepared for college and beyond, compete in the global market, and live satisfying lives.
 MVTS has partnered with LPS since 2015, providing consultation to schools regarding how to create and sustain trauma-sensitive learning environments, parent educational groups for refugees and other parents impacted by trauma, children’s socialization groups, and training for staff regarding trauma, its impact on students and their families, implementing strategies to support students who have experienced trauma, and ways to identify and prevent vicarious trauma in staff.
+In 2019, MVTS began its partnership with LPS through the Commonwealth Preschool Partnership Initiative (CPPI) grant, providing classroom and program observations, consultation to staff and administrators, training for preschool professionals, and clinical services to young children and their families.

 New England Center for Healthy Minds